Steve Martin on the Synchromists

 Steve Martin | MoMA BBC | THE WAY I SEE IT

 I believe pictures reveal themselves over time.
 Go back and back and the good ones keep on giving.

 For our new radio collaboration with BBC, The Way I See It, we’ve asked Steve Martin to select a favorite artwork from the walls of our new galleries.
 Martin needs no introduction: his films are household favorites and his stand-up comedy helped establish Saturday Night Live, an institution we now depend upon.
 He is a Grammy Award–winning banjoist and composer and has authored a number of plays, short stories, and novels, many of which contain wry observations on visual arts and the art world.
 Art has long played an important role in his life; he’s an avid collector who has built an important collection.
-Recently, Martin organized an exhibition at the Fine Arts Museums of Boston on the Canadian landscape painter Lawren Harris, adding “curator” to his art-laden resume.
+Recently, Martin organized an exhibition at the Museum of Fine Arts, Boston, on the Canadian landscape painter Lawren Harris, adding “curator” to his art-laden resume.